AdamPaternostro/Azure-Big-Data-and-Machine-Learning-Architecture/README.md

 1. Clone this repo to your local computer (you can fork if you want)
 2. Fork the https://github.com/AdamPaternostro/Azure-Big-Data-and-Machine-Learning-Architecture-ADF to a GitHub account
 3. Replace the string "00005" with something else in lowercase e.g. "00099" withing all the downloaded files (hint: use VS Code or something).
 This will generate unique Azure names.
-3. Run STEP-01-CreateResourceGroupAndServicePrinciple.ps1 (must be an Azure admin)
+3. Run STEP-01-CreateResourceGroupAndServicePrinciple.ps1 (must be an Subscription admin)
 4. Run STEP-02-Deploy-ARM-Template.ps1 (uses service principal above)
-5. Run STEP-03-InitializationScript.ps1 (must be an Azure admin, at least until the service principal gets correct permissions set)
+5. Run STEP-03-InitializationScript.ps1 (must be an Subscription admin, at least until the service principal gets correct permissions set)

 ### Copy Sample Taxi Data